krisdaye/ArgumentParser/README.md

 	In addition to reading in arguments, XML parser gives the user the ability to write the arguments and their attributes to an XML file.
 If the XML file already exists it will be overwritten, and if it does not exist it will be created with the specified name.
-The file is written in proper formal with the tags included.
+The file is automatically written in proper
+	format with	the tags included.

 	To save to a file: